 An earthquake is sudden movement of the earth's surface caused by the release of stress accumulated within or along the edge off the earth's tectonic plates, a volcanic eruption, or by a human induced explosion (DCNR, 2007).
 Earthquake events in Pennsylvania, including Indiana County, are usually mild events, impacting areas no greater than 62 miles in diameter from the epicenter.
 A majority of earthquakes occur along boundaries between tectonic plates, and some earthquakes occur at faults on the interior of plates.
 Today, Eastern North America, including Indiana County, Pennsylvania, is far from the nearest plate boundary.
 That plate boundary is the Mid-Atlantic Ridge and is approximately 2,000 miles to the east, under the Atlantic Ocean.
-The Ramapo Fault System runs through New York, New Jersey, and eastern Pennsylvania (See and there are currently twenty-three active wells listed as active in Indiana County at the writing of this plan.
+The Ramapo Fault System runs through New York, New Jersey, and eastern Pennsylvania (See Figure 12 - Ramapo Fault System).

-).
 This fault system is associated with some small earthquakes, and it is thought unlikely to produce significant disruption.